History of the Big 12 Conference: College Football Association last days

 On June 27, 1984, the U.S. Supreme Court ruled in NCAA v.
 Board of Regents of the University of Oklahoma that the NCAA could not punish its membership for selling their media content.
 As a result, individual schools and athletic conferences were freed to negotiate contracts on their own behalf.

 The Big Ten and Pacific-10 conferences sold their rights to ABC.
-Most of the rest of the Division I-A football programs (what is now called the Division I Football Bowl Subdivision) chose to sell their rights together through an organization called the College Football Association to ABC and CBS.
+Most of the rest of the Division I-A football programs (what is now called the Division I Football Bowl Subdivision, or FBS) chose to sell their rights together through an organization called the College Football Association to ABC and CBS.
 The primary function of the CFA was to negotiate television broadcast rights for its member conferences and independent colleges.

 By 1990, the television landscape had changed and a number of the stronger programs saw opportunities for better deals outside of the CFA.
 Notre Dame left the CFA and sold their home game broadcast rights to NBC.

 When the Southeastern Conference (SEC) invited the University of Arkansas and the University of South Carolina to join in 1990, it created shockwaves across the CFA.
 The other CFA conferences correctly assumed the SEC made these additions to create a better TV product with the idea of leaving the CFA.

 The SEC represented one of the more valuable CFA assets.
 It seemed likely that if the SEC departed, the other conferences could have difficulty securing good TV deals.

 After Arkansas' departure from the Southwest Conference, the SWC and Big Eight Conference recognized they were in a poor position.
 The SEC, with about 18% of the nation's TV audience, had a very strong TV position.
 The Big 8 had an 8.1% share.
 The Texas-based SWC had an even weaker hand with only 6.7%.

 In February 1994, the SEC announced that it would leave the CFA and negotiate independently for a television deal that covered SEC schools only.
 This led The Dallas Morning News to proclaim that "the College Football Association as a television entity is dead".
 In 1995, the SEC and the Big East broke from the CFA, signing a national deal with CBS.
 The SEC would earn a staggering $95 million from the deal.
-More significantly, this change in television contracts ultimately would lead to significant realignment of college conferences.
+More significantly, this change in television contracts ultimately would lead to a significant realignment of college conferences.